amiller/dstack-vm/README.md

 ```

 It's convenient when developing to take a copy of the image after `apt get update`.
 For this you can have a look at `build_vm_dev.sh`.
 It's necessary to `rm ubuntu_vm.step1.img` to make it rebuild the intermediate snapshot.

+### Auditability of builds

+TODO:
+- we could store our own repo mirror of the packages we installed, along with their signatures from package maintainers or evidence of how widely they were distributed
+- we could use virt-diff to enumerate the differences in images

 ## Running the node and join the test instance